farhan2106/svelte-typescript/README.md

 ## How to do typescript with svelte?

+1. Create a new folder inside the `components` folder.
-Create a `.svelte` file and a corresponding `.ts` file for the svelte component.
-During build time, the `.ts` will be combined with the `.svelte` file to become a svelte component. `.svelte` & `.ts` must have the same filename.
+2. Create a `.ts`, `.scss` & `.svelte` file in that folder.
+I must have the same filename.
+3. `npm run dev`
+4. Profit